evmcnb/quartz/content/Pearls/Local Anaesthetic Dose Calculation.md

 Adrenaline vasoconstricts so less of the medication gets systemically absorbed - so higher dose can be given.
 Also increases the duration of action.
 It is contra indicated in patients taking MAOI's or tricyclic antidepressants.

 If adrenaline injected into a vessel - reverse with phentolamine, an alpha-adrenergic blocker

+> [!tldr] Percentage/ratio concentrations
+> The percentage of a solution refers to the amount in grams per 100 ml.
+I.e. 2% lignocaine refers to 2g per 100ml.
+So giving 10 ml of 2% lignocaine is a dose of 200mg.
+>
+> The ratios describe how many grams are diluted in how many mLs.
+I.e. 1:1000 adrenaline would be 1 gram of adrenaline in 1000mL (giving an equivalent of a 0.1% solution)

 ##### Lidocaine/lignocaine
 (same drugs)